POL 113. American Government and Politics. (3 h)

 Intensive study of one or more topics in the discipline.
 May not be used to meet one of the four area requirements.
 May be repeated for credit.
 Up to 6 hours may be counted toward the major.

 Intensive research leading to the completion of an analytical paper conducted under the direction of a faculty member.
 Students initiate the project and secure the permission of an appropriate instructor.
-May be repeated for a maximum of six hours, only three of which may count toward the major.
-P-POI.
+May be repeated for credit, however only 3 total hours of credit from POL 387, POL 388, and POL 389 may count toward the major.